JuanCamiloSanchez95/TrikiGame/README.md

 # TrikiGame
-Developing a Triki game with Java and windown builder (2 day Chanllenge):
+Developing a Triki game with Java and windown builder (2 day challenge):

 A full developing program doned with Java languaje and eclipse IDE.
 Windown Builder was used as framework to develop the UI due the time that the project require.